NiccoloSalvini/thesis/docs/07-model_fitting.md

 ![(\#fig:ggmap)Milan Real Estate data within the Municpality borders, 4 points of interest, author's source](07-model_fitting_files/figure-latex/ggmap-1.pdf)

-The hierarchical model defined for Milan Real Estate Rental data, for which it is assumed Normality is:
+The hierarchical model defined for Milan Real Estate Rental data, for which it is assumed Normality is (notation is left with the pedix reference for the corresponding observation index):

 $$
 {y}_{i} \sim \operatorname{Normal}\left(\eta_{i}, \sigma_{e}^{2}\right)